 Winning the moments that matter with Drip notifications

 Human behavior is such that an action is mostly triggered by multiple nudges.
 Sometimes they might be contemplating or sometimes they might need reassurance.
 Web push notifications help lure the user by reminding them about the products with timely notifications and encourage them to convert.
-The more you show a product they love is proportional to the intent of purchase.
+The more you show a product, the higher the intent of purchase.

 It gives a feel of personalized when in reality it is an automated notification.
 Saves time, energy and rescues you from a headache.
 Automate and let web push notifications do its magic.